 Plated Through Vias

-Tech-Etch can also produce blind vias where the via connects an outer layer with the adjacent inner layer, but does not go all the way through the circuit.
+Blind vias where the via connects an outer layer with the adjacent inner layer, but does not go all the way through the circuit.
 Buried vias connect internal layers, but also do not connect to the outer layers.
 These advanced via types can help increase space within the circuit for other features such as component pads or additional trace routing.

 Tech-Etch has the ability to drill vias as small as .001" diameter using laser drill technology.
 Visit the flex circuit Tolerance page

-for via size limitations.
+for via size Guidelines.